 Tivua Island All-Inclusive Day Cruise

 Dive one of Fiji’s newest and most conveniently located wrecks: the MV Raiyawa.
-Join the Captain Cook Cruises Fiji Tivua Island Day Cruise and enjoy a typical island fun day out with infinite snorkelling, beach activities and sumptuous buffet lunch.
+Join the Captain Cook Cruises Fiji Tivua Island Day Cruise and enjoys a typical island fun day out with infinite snorkeling, beach activities and sumptuous buffet lunch.
 Add on a couple of dives on MV Raiyawa wreck – a short trip in the boat’s tender from Tivua Island, to make your trip complete.

 3-Night Mamanuca & Southern Yasawa Islands Cruise

 Cruise and dive (or snorkel) your way through the Mamanucas.
 Enjoy the perfect mix of aquatic, land and on-board activities aboard Captain Cook Cruises Fiji’s small cruising vessel.